 What are Futures Contracts?

 At their core, futures contracts are agreements to buy or sell a specified asset at a predetermined price on a future date.
 Futures exchanges provide liquidity and transparency to participants in the market.
-Futures contracts bind both parties to fulfil their terms at expiration, regardless of current market conditions.
+Futures contracts bind both parties to fulfill their terms at expiration, regardless of current market conditions.

 It involves predicting the future price direction of the underlying asset.
 Traders can take either a long position (buying) if they anticipate an increase in price or a short position (selling) if they expect a decline.
 The ability to profit from futures trading lies in correctly forecasting price movements and timing the market effectively.
+To maximize your profit by investing in futures contracts you should consider a reliable trading platform.

 Example of Profit Scenario with Futures